Swedish nuclear weapons program: Planned delivery systems

 In military studies concerning the deployment of nuclear weapons, Swedish plans focused on bombs dropped by ground-attack aircraft.
 The Swedes planned to have a relatively small number of tactical nuclear weapons; the Saab 36 bomber was supposed to be able to carry an 800 kg free falling nuclear weapon, but development of the aircraft was cancelled in 1957.
 Thus, it was the Air Force's most modern fighter-bomber that was intended to carry nuclear weapons as well as other weaponry.
 Had the program followed its original schedule, the Saab A32 Lansen would have been the relevant platform.
 According to the revised schedule in which nuclear weapons would have appeared first in the 1970s, the AJ 37 Viggen would have also been relevant.

 The studies of nuclear payloads also briefly discussed the possibility of using land-based missiles with a range of about 100 km, as well as nuclear-armed torpedoes.
 The most likely configuration would have been Sjöormen-class submarine firing modified Torped 61 torpedoes.
 Little else is known about these alternative plans, since the Swedish program focused mainly on bombs dropped by aircraft.
 From 1957 to 1959, Saab developed Robot 330, a land attack missile with 500 km range, which was designed to carry nuclear warheads.
 The project was shut down due to excessive costs.

 Some other types of weapons outlined and developed during the 1950—60s were designed as carriers for nuclear weapons – among them, the Saab A36, a strategic bomber, Bandkanon 1, a 155 mm artillery piece, and Robot 08, an anti-ship missile.
-These claims have been circulating since the times when the defense studies were still classified.
+These claims have been circulating since the times when the defence studies were still classified.
 There were certainly first drafts concerning the physical shape of Swedish nuclear weapon when the Saab A36 was under development, but the project A36 was soon abandoned in favor of the Saab AJ 37 Viggen when the first detailed military (rather than merely physical or technical) studies were conducted in 1961–62.
 Thus, even if the A36 was not designed to be an integral part of the nuclear weapons program itself, it was constructed specifically as a nuclear weapons carrier.
 A36 pilots were to specialize in this task.